microsoft/nn-Meter/docs/builder/testcase.md

 # Testcase

+Testcases are a series of models.
+These models will be profiled to get latency.
+By analyzing the latency results, we are able to detect the fusion rules on the device.
+For example, `BasicFusion` will detect fusion possibility of each pair of two operators.
+Finally, the detected fusion rules will be used to direct the process of kernel detection.

 In this section, we will explain how our testcase classes are implemented and how you can provide your own testcases.

 ## Implementation

-`nn_meter.builder.rule_tester.rule_test.rule_tester.rules.RuleTestBase` is the base of all rules.
+`nn_meter.builder.rule_tester.rule_tester.rules.RuleTestBase` is the base of all rules.
 We define default behaviours in this base class.
 There are following methods:

 - `_gen_testcase`: Generate all testcase models for this rule.
 At the **most time you won't** need to modify this.